guettli/git-tips/README.md

 # Apply difference between two branches on a third branch

-The tip /Change a git branch "inplace"/ uses external patches.
+The above tip _Change a git branch "inplace"_ uses external patches.

 This can be used to [Apply difference between two branches on a third branch](https://stackoverflow.com/questions/73279330)